Robbie Williams says Nicole Appleton scene in new biopic fills him with ‘shame’

-Robbie Williams names most ‘difficult’ scene in new biopic that fills him with ‘shame’
+Robbie Williams says most ‘difficult’ scene in new biopic fills him with ‘shame’

 ’It breaks my heart every time I watch it,’ singer said of movie ‘Better Man’